nigelhorne/Params-Validate-Strict/README.md

 - `can`

-    The parameter must be an object which understands the method `can`.
+    The parameter must be an object that understands the method `can`.
     `can` can be a simple scalar string of a method name, or an arrayref of a list of method names, all of which must be supported by the object.